adevress/hadoken/README.md

 # LICENSE
-hadoken is free of charge and distributed under the Boost Software License 1.0 ( https://opensource.org/licenses/BSL-1.0 )
+Hadoken is free of charge and distributed under the [Boost Software License 1.0](https://opensource.org/licenses/BSL-1.0)